blaschitzandres/head-md-future-of-drawing/process/2023-12-07/steps.md

 ## Code/Technical Stuff

 - BPM Data Reading
-- "Coherence Cardiac" to transform bpm values
 - Bluetooth from ESP32s to iPad
+- Use "Coherence Cardiac" to transform bpm values ?
+This values affect drawing
+- Hand Recognition API for drawing